meitneriumproj/fusion/README.md

 # What is Fusion?

-Fusion is a ulkan rendering framework written in C++.
+Fusion is a Vulkan rendering framework written in C++.

 It was originally developed as the early graphics foundation for FranchukOS, where it was later scrapped.
 The code is publicly available. **WARNING: This code is mostly broken and may not work.
 We are still working on a first release for Fusion and refactoring everything.**